Loading...

 Most websites are still built only for humans.

-HTML is: - noisy
+HTML is:

 Agents don’t care about your navbar, animations, or CSS.